risan-raja/bedrock/reports/serverless.md

     A --> AB[Time series]
     AA --> AAA[Elastic Search/ SQL]
     AA --> AAB[Vector Search]
+    AAA --> |DAP| AABA[Index]
+    AAB --> |DAP| AABB[Vector Index]
 ```

+#### Data Ingestion

-**Amazon OpenSearch Ingestion** to configure a simple pipeline and ingest data into an Amazon OpenSearch Serverless collection.
+**Amazon OpenSearch Ingestion** to configure a simple pipeline and ingest data into an Amazon OpenSearch Serverless collection/domain.
 A pipeline is a resource that OpenSearch Ingestion provisions and manages.
 You can use a pipeline to filter, enrich, transform, normalize, and aggregate data.

-### Insights & Recommendations
+This is **common** for both serverless and provisioned deployments.
+Where each data type/source has its own pipeline.

+#### Ideal Scenario

+ - Having multiple domains (Silo -> Domain/tenant) for each tenant is ideal for security and isolation.
+However, it is costly and requires more management overhead.
+Ideally, one shared domain for all tenants and 3 individual domains for each tenant.
+ - But this quickly becomes a very costly option as it would require provisioning atleast **15 nodes** (3 master nodes and 2 data nodes for each domain) for production workloads.

+#### Recommendation

+ - **Serverless** is inherently a **domain per tenant** model without the added cost of having to maintain multiple clusters for each domain.
+ - It is a good option for small to medium workloads as only per compute is charged.
+Here **domain** is synonymous with **collection**.
+ -